web-extend/web-extend/docs/guide/essentials/using-libraries.md

 ### CSS Preprocessors

-You can use CSS preprocessors in a WebExtend project, including Sass, Less and Stylus.
+You can use CSS preprocessors in a Bext project, including Sass, Less and Stylus.
 To use one of them, you need to register the corresponding Rsbuild plugin.

 - [Sass Plugin](https://rsbuild.rs/plugins/list/plugin-sass)
 - [Less Plugin](https://rsbuild.rs/plugins/list/plugin-less)